AngC1998/Efficient-Machine-Learning-in-Diabetes-Prediction-and-Risk-Calculation/README.md

 ### Feature Selection:
 Since number of original features was under 20 and I wanted to consider all the features in equal consideration to the development of diabetes, there was no feature selection done for now (though that can be a next step through results).

+### Dataset Classification Balancing Techniques Used:
+- SMOTE (Synthetic Minority Oversampling Technique)
+- ADASYN (Adaptive Synthetic)

 ### Models used in this Project:
-- Naive Bayes (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
+- Gaussian Naive Bayes (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
 - Logistic Regression (Baseline and Optimization with Newton-Cholesky, Newton-Cg, and lbfgs solvers)
 - Random Forests (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
+- Decision-Tree Based Bagging (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
+- AdaBoost (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
 - XGBoost (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
 - CatBoost (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
 - LightGBM (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
-- Gradient Boosting (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
+- Gradient Boosting (Baseline and Optimization with Bayes Search of 5 iterations of 5 sections of cross-validation through ROC-AUC)

 ### Performance Metrics Used:
 - Accuracy